 Pyogenic liver abscess is a pus-filled area in the liver.

-There are many potential causes of liver abscesses, including:
+There are many possible causes of liver abscesses, including:

 - Abdominal infection, such as appendicitis, diverticulitis, or a perforated bowel